How a Broken Radius Occurs

 - Competitive Sports: If people fall or are tackled at high speeds while playing competitive sports, they might land directly on their arm.
 Crushing the forearm underneath the weight of a body falling at high speeds may be enough to cause a midshaft radius fracture.

 - Physical Assault: Unfortunately, a physical assault may also lead to a fracture of the middle of the radius.
-People often use their arms to protect their head.
+People often use their arms to protect their heads.
 Blunt force trauma to the middle of the forearm can lead to a midshaft radius fracture.

 A fracture of the midshaft radius is often seen with a fracture of the ulna.
 A direct blow to the forearm often catches both bones and can be diagnosed using an x-ray.
 In many situations, both bones have been displaced, and surgery is required to set them in place.
 The overall prognosis of this injury depends on whether or not the surgeon can restore the natural bend of both bones.
 The curved shape of these bones is critical for both the flexibility and range of motion of the arm.
 In many cases, individuals will end up making a full recovery.

 Sacramento Personal Injury Lawyer